 I can still remember the moment my high school chemistry teacher, Mr. Moffit, explained that electrons can leave one atom and enter another atom.
 I couldn’t believe everyone else was just sitting there calmly, taking notes.
 Did they not understand what he just said?
 I stared at my pencil, imagining the contents of the pencil and the contents of my hand flowing back and forth.
 If our atoms didn’t respect their boundaries, where did I end and the pencil begin?
 I looked at the most popular girl in the room and wondered if we were sharing any electrons.
 I wondered if any of the electrons that ended up in my atoms had ever been to Mars.
-That chemistry lesson was probably the most profound lesson I learned in high school because it taught me that we are all truly connected even if we can’t see it.
+That chemistry lesson was probably the most profound thing I learned in high school because it taught me that we are all truly connected even if we can’t see it.

 A hug is the perfect physical representation of that idea.
 If done right, you can feel yourself becoming a part of the other person.
 Here are the four best hugs I’ve ever been a part of:

 - I started going to Nicaragua when I was 12 years old to help build houses and schools with an organization called Bridges to Community.
 On one particular trip I really connected with a mom who was receiving the house we were building.
-I can’t remember her name, but I still remember the hug.
+I can’t remember her name, but I can still remember the hug.
 At first it was just a polite good-bye hug, but then she held me tighter, and I could feel myself letting go of any notions that we were separate.
 Although we had very different lives I had never felt closer to anyone before.
 We hugged for a long long time, crying mostly.

 - I can’t pinpoint the best hug I’ve received during all the TLC courses I’ve taken because they’re all so heartfelt and unguarded.
 Research shows that eight hugs a day releases oxytocin and lowers blood pressure.
 I definitely get a year’s worth of hug benefits in those three days.